AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     }
     ```

-    - **Purpose:** Check if the memory write operation was successful.
-    - **Explanation:** If `bSuccess` is `FALSE`, an error message is printed, and the loop continues to the next entry.
+Check if the memory write operation was successful.
+If `bSuccess` is `FALSE`, an error message is printed, and the loop continues to the next entry.

 17. **Break the Loop**

     ```c
     break;
     ```

-    - **Purpose:** Exit the loop once the `.reloc` section has been fully processed.
-    - **Explanation:** The loop terminates after processing the `.reloc` section to prevent unnecessary iterations.
+Exit the loop once the `.reloc` section has been fully processed.
+The loop terminates after processing the `.reloc` section to prevent unnecessary iterations.

-## Summary

-This code effectively handles the relocation section of a PE file, ensuring that all addresses are adjusted based on the relocation delta.
-It involves reading and writing memory, making it suitable for scenarios where PE file base addresses need to be adjusted for correct execution.